larryclaman/git-and-visualstudio/merging.md

 #### Lab Exercise

 1. First you'll need to manually force a merge conflict.
 From your browsers, navigate to "Repo -> Files", then drill down to the file src/PartsUnlimitedWebsite/Startup.cs, and then press 'Edit'.
 Insert a new first line as follows, and commit your change.
+(The following is the line to add at the top of the file; eg, a comment.)
    > // Online